junxit/us-congress-bills-111/metadata.md

 - 2010-09-22 — Mr. Pallone moved to suspend the rules and pass the bill, as amended.
 - 2010-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 324 - 64 (Roll no. 533). (text: CR H6842)
 - 2010-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 324 - 64 (Roll no. 533).(text: CR H6842)
+- 2010-09-23 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.